Screenreader Navigation - [ Skip to Content | Skip to Main Navigation ]

 Supplemental Insurance Plans

-Supplemental insurance plans are offered to provide coverage for pre-tax insurance plans (dental, vision, hospitalization, intensive care, cancer, short-term disability, and accident) and post-tax benefits (auto/homeowners, long-term care, long-term disability, and optional life insurance).
+Supplemental insurance plans are offered to provide coverage for pre-tax insurance plans (dental, vision, hospitalization, intensive care, cancer, short-term disability, and accident) and post-tax benefits (long-term care, long-term disability, and optional life insurance).
 The employee pays the full supplemental insurance premiums.

 Flexible Spending Accounts